nadiezhdamhb/Movies-ETL/README.md

 Three files were extracted:
   1. Wikipedia (json)
-  2. Kaggle Movie
+  2. Kaggle Movies_metadata
   3. Kaggle Ratings

 Then I transformed and merged them.
-Both the movie and rating files were loaded into a PostSQLA movies and ratings file were loaded into a PostgreSQL database that can be easily accessed.
+Both the movies and rating files were loaded into a PostSQLA movies and ratings file were loaded into a PostgreSQL database that can be easily accessed.